0xDBFB7/scientific_standards/README.md

 [](https://www.nist.gov/video/nist-colloquium-series-can-you-trust-fourth-paradigm-michael-lesk)

 I would like to argue that the majority of science is safety-critical now.
 Though a failure of the scientific process doesn't make bridges fall .
 Informs public policy, it affects trust.
 If a <> a kidney patient might die, if a <> a.
 A NIST group found to produce an incorrect value of a constant is at risk of being garroted wholesale by sleep-deprived Phd candidates.

 Any special weight which is put on scientific assertions in debate weighs equally on our responsibility for accuracy.
-I do not wish to live in a world where the scientific literature is not a place you can go to find truth; we must take extraordinary measures to ensure its validity.
+I do not wish to live in a world where the scientific literature is not a place you can go to find truth; we must take extraordinary measures to ensure its validity, without reducing productivity.